AntennaPod/antennapod.github.io/designbrief.md

 As a project without official structure or own funds, proper compensation wont be possible.
 However, as to support open source designers, Keunes would like to offer € 25 to those selected in the first round, plus € 50 to the selected logo.
 Designers may also decline the offer, in which case their financial thank-you will be donated to the [Open Source Design initiative](<https://opencollective.com/opensourcedesign>).

 Of course you'd be acknowledged by name on the site and in the app's 'About' section.

+## Interested?
+Contact us!
+Thank you for considering support to this open source app!
+Get in touch at [keunes+antennapod-logo@mailbox.org](mailto:keunes+antennapod-logo@mailbox.org).